maslennikov-yv/jwt-guard/README.md

 ```

 ## Configuration
-Configure 'api' guard to use jwt as driver:
+Configure 'api' guard to use jwt as driver in config/auth.php file
-config/auth.php
 ```
 'guards' => [
     'api' => [